Smoothing proximal gradient method for general structured sparse regression: Experiment

 We simulate data using the following scenario analogous to the problem of genetic association mapping, where we are interested in identifying a small number of genetic variations (inputs) that influence the phenotypes (outputs).
 We use $K = 10$, $J = 30$ and $N = 100$.
-To simulate the input data, we use the genotypes of the 60 individuals from the parents of the HapMap CEU panel \citep{hapmap:2005}, and generate genotypes for additional 40 individuals by randomly mating the original 60 individuals.
-We generate the regression coefficients $\bb_k$'s such that the outputs $\mathbf{y}_k$'s are correlated with a block-like structure in the correlation matrix.
-We first choose input-output pairs with non-zero regression coefficients as we describe below.
-We assume three groups of correlated output variables of sizes 3, 3, and 4.
-We randomly select inputs that are relevant jointly among the outputs within each group, and select additional inputs relevant across multiple groups to model the situation of a higher-level correlation structure across two subgraphs as in Figure \ref{fig:sim_b_img}(a).
-Given the sparsity pattern of $\bB$, we set all non-zero $\beta_{ij}$ to a constant $b=0.8$ to construct the true coefficient matrix $\bB$.
-Then, we simulate output data based on the linear regression model with noise distributed as standard Gaussian, using the simulated genotypes as inputs.
-We threshold the output correlation matrix in Figure \ref{fig:sim_b_img}(a) at $\rho=0.3$ to obtain the graph in Figure \ref{fig:sim_b_img}(b), and use this graph as prior structural information for graph-guided fused lasso.
-As an illustrative example, the estimated regression coefficients from different methods are shown in Figures \ref{fig:sim_b_img}(d)--(f).
-While the results of lasso and \lmult-regularized multi-task regression in Figures \ref{fig:sim_b_img}(d) and (e) contain many false positives, the results from graph-guided fused lasso in Figure \ref{fig:sim_b_img}(f) show fewer false positives and reveal clear block structures.
-Thus, graph-guided fused lasso outperforms the other methods.
+To simulate the input data, we use the genotypes of the 60 individuals from the parents of the HapMap CEU panel [\citet{hapmap2005}], and generate genotypes for an additional 40 individuals by randomly mating the original 60 individuals.
+We generate the regression coefficients ${\bolds\beta}_k$'s such that the outputs $\mathbf{y}_k$'s are correlated with a block-like structure in the correlation matrix.
+We first choose input-output pairs with nonzero regression coefficients as we describe below.
+We assume three groups of correlated output variables of sizes 3, 3 and 4.
+We randomly select inputs that are relevant jointly among the outputs within each group, and select additional inputs relevant across multiple groups to model the situation of a higher-level correlation structure across two subgraphs as in Figure \ref{figsimbimg}(a).
+Given the sparsity pattern of $\bB$, we set all nonzero